proxy-wasm/proxy-wasm-rust-sdk/DEVELOPMENT.md

 with the [Proxy-Wasm ABI specification] (currently v0.2.1).

-This means that receiving unexpected callback, status, lifecycle flow and/or incorrectly serialized parameters is considered a permanent failure and will result in a `panic`.
+This means that receiving unexpected callback, status, lifecycle flow and/or incorrectly serialized parameters from the host environment is considered a permanent failure and will result in `panic`.

 ## Testing